InexplicableMagic/speech-editor/README.md

 ### Command Word Config

 All of the command words can be modified in the config area.
 If you do not find the default phrase to be very intuitive, it can be changed.

+<p align="center"><img src="documentation/editing-commands.png"/></p>

 It is possible to add more than one command word to mean the same action.
 Multiple command words can be separated with the '|' character (vertical bar or pipe).
 This is useful when recognition of a command word persistently fails.
 All of the incorrectly recognised versions of the same command word can be added as alternative versions, which makes the speech recognition less frustrating to use as any of the alternatives will then trigger the command.

-<p align="center"><img src="documentation/editing-commands.png"/></p>

-If the speech recogniser consistently fails to recognise a command word, you also try a completely different word or phrase that the recogniser can handle.
+If the speech recogniser consistently fails to recognise a command word, you can try a completely different word or phrase that the recogniser can handle.
 For example, it almost never recognises the word "*undo*" correctly in my accent, so I have added "*back*" as an alternative which is more reliable.
 You can experiment to find which trigger words are most reliable for your accent.

 The "*command*" trigger word itself can also be changed and have alternatives.
 I often find the recogniser hears "*commander*" and so I have this set as well.

 ### Spelling Mode

 Sometimes the speech recogniser fails to type the correct word no matter what you try.
-This is particularly so with homophones.
-For example I can never get it to write the word "cache" which is pronounced as "cash", the recogniser always prefers the latter.
+This is particularly so with homophones (words that have the same pronunciation with different spellings).
+For example I can never get it to write the word "cache" which is pronounced the same as "cash", the recogniser always prefers the latter.
 For this problem there is spelling mode.
 If you say "*command spell*" Speech Editor will go into a mode where it uses phonetic spelling.
 That is you can say "alpha" for "a" and "beta" for "b" and so on to spell out a word.
 You can say any word that starts with the right letter and do not have to use any particular phonetic alphabet.
 To cancel the mode say "command spell" again.

+Spelling mode can also be enabled or cancelled using the "spell" button.
+When spelling mode is active, the button will be highlighted.

 ### Recogniser Alternatives

 The speech recogniser sometimes produces several alternatives that it thought the user may have said.
 Where these are made available by the recogniser they are shown in the alternatives section below the buffer.
-If one of the alternatives is correct, you can say "*command alternative*" followed by the number and the text will be replaced with your selection.
+If one of the alternatives is correct, you can say "*command alternative*" followed by the relevant number and the text will be replaced with your selection.

 <p align="center"><img src="documentation/alternatives.png"/></p>